LunaSare/datelife_examples/docs/Fringilidae_report.md

 # Taxon Fringilidae

 ## 1. Query source chronograms
-There are 475 species in the Open Tree of Life Taxonomy for the taxon Fringilidae.
+There are 475 subspecies in the Open Tree of Life Taxonomy for the taxon Fringilidae.
 Information on time of divergence is available for
 286
 of these species across 13 published and peer-reviewed chronograms.